typelevel/general/governance/membership.md

 + Full membership status implies a degree of endorsement of the project by the other full members of Typelevel.
-+ The criteria listed above should be actively maintained and if they cease to hold and that isn't rectified with a reasonable period then the projects membership might revert to incubator status or revoked.
++ The criteria listed above should be actively maintained and if they cease to hold and that isn't rectified with a reasonable period then the project's membership might revert to incubator status or revoked.